|Alastair Kent OBE, Director

 Ruth Abuzaid (Vice Chair)

 Ruth represents the Huntington’s Disease Association (HDA) where she is the Deputy Head of Care Services.
 In this role she line manages a team of 11 Care Advisers and works on a number of development projects.
 Ruth is passionate about supporting young adults at risk of genetic diseases, and was a co-founder of the 'European HD Working Group for Young Adults'.
 Ruth also co-founded the 'London Neurological Conditions Group'.
 Ruth's background is in Physiotherapy.
 Ruth hopes that by bringing knowledge from the HDA and the families they work with, that she can have a positive input into the strategic oversight of Genetic Alliance UK.

 Professor John Dodge

 John was Nuffield Professor of Child Health in Queen’s University, Belfast and is now an Honorary Professor in Swansea University.
 He has been a member of numerous national and international committees, examined in medical schools worldwide, and acquired clinical and administrative experience on both sides of the Atlantic and in developing countries.
 He continues his research interests in Cystic Fibrosis and other genetic disorders, and is Chairman of Shwachman-Diamond Support (UK).
 He was a member of the WHO Advisory Panel on Human Genetics for 22 years, and is active in the European Association of Paediatric Societies’ Working Group on Rare Diseases.
 He hopes that his experience and enthusiasm will be useful to Genetic Alliance UK.

 Christopher has served as Chair of Genetic Alliance UK and currently serves on the Finance and Governance Group.
-He brings wide experience to the Trustee role as Chair of the Medical Advisory Service and through other patient support groups, including CLASP, a charity countering the stigma of suicide and stress related illnesses.
+He brings wide experience to the Trustee role as Chair of the Medical Advisory Service and through other patient support groups.

 As a member of the Chartered Management Institute he maintains professional management status with access to its research facilities and to those of the Chartered Institute of Personnel and Development.
 During a career in the pharmaceutical industry he also held senior management roles in Medical Sciences Liaison, Marketing and Government Affairs.
 Concomitantly he was a Course Director and Tutor for the Research Council’s Graduate Schools Programme.